adamemersonbell/norwin2010/_posts/2019-1-7-What-is-this.md

 ***

 ## Web design
 This website design is currently taken directly from the GitHub for Jekyll Now.
-I'd like to figure out how Jekyll works and configure this thing to meet my needs<sup>3</sup>.
-Once I'm done with that, I'll move on to setting up bicyclingbear.com where I will hopefully be posting videos and other content creating with my partner related to games and why we play them.
+I'd like to figure out how Jekyll works and configure this thing to meet my needs³.
+Once I'm done with that, I'll move on to setting up bicyclingbear.com where I will hopefully be posting videos and other content created with my partner.
+It will all likely be related to games and why we play them.

 ***